Texas hospital explosion kills 1, leaves 12 injured

 One person was killed and a dozen others were injured Tuesday following a blast at a construction site at a hospital in Gatesville, Texas.

-Those who were injured in the blast at Coryell Memorial Healthcare System, roughly 40 miles east of Waco, were construction workers, officials said Tuesday night.
+Those who were injured in the blast at Coryell Memorial Healthcare System, roughly 40 miles west of Waco, were construction workers, officials said Tuesday night.
 Three to four of them remain in critical condition.

 The incident, which happened around 2:30 p.m. local time, was seemingly caused by a generator that exploded, witnesses told KWTX.